polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 What does your validator charge as commission, and how did you reach this number?
 It can be helpful to be transparent about the long-term plans around the business models of running a validator, including the costs for infrastructure and person-hours involved in maintaining operations.
-As many validators will charge low commissions that often do not cover costs, outlining what commission is charged and why can help justify higher commission rates.
+As many validators will charge low commissions that often don't cover costs, outlining what commission is charged and why can help justify higher commission rates.

 Besides the current commission, it would be helpful to describe the _range_ of commission charged,